 John Gerzema: The post-crisis consumer

-In this thoughtful TED talk, Gerzema looks at how the financial crisis provided an unique opportunity to take a new look at consumer behavior.
+A thoughtful TED talk, Gerzema looks at how the financial crisis provided a unique opportunity to take a new look at consumer behavior.

 Dan Ariely: Are we in control of our own decisions?